 And that’s pretty much it, you have successfully added a form to your website.

-Note: The functionality, the vulnerability and other issues of a plugin are subject to many factors, hence you’re advised to check the reviews and research before adding it to your website.
+Note: The functionality, vulnerability, and other issues of a plugin are subject to many factors, hence you’re advised to check the reviews and research before adding it to your website.

 Additionally, adding a lot of plugins isn’t always the best choice as it may slow down your website as confirmed by many articles from users on Google.